Rahul-Raviprasad/Design-Patterns-using-JS/README.md

 What is good software architecture?

-The first key peice is that architecture is about "change".
+The first key piece is that architecture is about "change".
 Anticipate change!!!

 The most time consuming process is understanding the requirement and figuring out what needs to be done.
 How it might change in the future and anticipate ahead of time?